Andrew Heffernan (rugby league): Background

 Heffernan was born in Wagga Wagga, New South Wales, Australia.
+He grew up on a sheep, wheat, and canola farm in Junee, New South Wales.

 He played first-grade rugby league as a 17-year-old, with Group Nine Club Southcity in 2012.

 Senior career

 Canberra Raiders

 Heffernan was in the Canberra Raiders' system and played in the under-20's competition.

 In 2014, he was named in Canberra's 2014 NRL Auckland Nines squad.

 He scored a try against the New Zealand Warriors on the inaugural day of the tournament.

 He played for the Canberra Raiders side against the Melbourne Storm in a trial game in 2014.

 Penrith Panthers

-2016

 At the end of the 2015 season, Heffernan left Canberra to join Penrith.

 He was named in the Panthers' summer training squad and secured a spot in their 2016 NRL squad.

 He played for Penrith in the Intrust Super Premiership.

 Hull Kingston Rovers (2017-18)

 2017

 Heffernan joined Hull Kingston Rovers from Penrith ahead of the 2017 season.

 In February 2017, Heffernan made his professional début in England for Hull Kingston Rovers, scoring two tries in a 54-24 victory over the Bradford Bulls, on the opening day of the 2017 Championship season at Craven Park.

 He repeated this feat at the 2017 Summer Bash, by scoring twice in Hull Kingston Rovers 20-19 victory over Bradford.
 He was one of Tim Sheens' standout signings throughout the regular season, churning out some impressive displays in both attack and defence.
-This included a total of 17 tries in 20 games, which averages out to 0.85 tries per-game.
+This included a total of 17 tries in 20 games.

-Heffernan finished his début professional campaign with a total of 18 tries in 24 games, working out at an average of 0.75 tries per-game.
+Heffernan finished his début professional campaign with a total of 18 tries in 24 games.
 He was a vital-part both offensively and defensively in helping Hull Kingston Rovers earn promotion back to the Super League, at their first attempt of asking following relegation the season prior.